{11 Hacks} To Quiet a Noisy Window Air Conditioner

 Some other parts such as the compressor or condenser coil may gets damaged or the fins may get bent; It will all result in noise.

 Dealing with a noisy window air conditioner can be quite bothersome.
-Fortunately, there are several steps you can take to make it quieter and less disruptive.
+Fortunately, there are several steps you can take to reduce its noise.
+Here how you will do that:

 1. Tighten any loose bolts and parts